salmarsumi/CleanArchitecture/README.md

-# ASP.NET Core 6.0 Multi-Service Application (Wouldn't call it Microservices yet but can be a good start)
+# ASP.NET Core 6.0 Multi-Service Application
-This repository aims to demonstrate the use of Clean Architecture to implement a multi-service ASP.NET Core 6.0 application.
+This repository aims to demonstrate the use of ASP.NET Core 6.0 to build a multi-service  application.

 ![system overview](./assets/container.png)